JakBul/Premier-League-Quiz/README.md

 ### Future Features

 **Improvement of JS Code**
-- I had a few ideas of how to improve the code quality and make it easier for maintenance.
+- I had a few ideas on how to improve the code quality and make it easier for maintenance.
 First of all, I could delete global scope variables entirely and access the userScore or QuestionCount by JS DOM.
-Other ideas of my mentor and tutor are to randomize question and answers order, or move the question.js file to JSON file to decouple it from the program.
+Other ideas of my mentor and tutor are to randomize question and answer order or move the question.js file to a JSON file to decouple it from the program.

 **BackEnd Language**